Today

 1 Year

 The company's fundamentals are relatively stable.
 Its valuation is considered fairly valued,and institutional recognition is very high.
 Over the past 30 days, multiple analysts have rated the company as a Buy.
-Despite an average stock market performance, the company shows strong fundamentals and technicals.
+The company is performing well in the stock market, with strong fundamentals and technicals supporting the current trend.
 The stock price is trading sideways between the support and resistance levels, making it suitable for range-bound swing trading.

 Eli Lilly and Company, commonly referred to as Lilly, is an American multinational pharmaceutical corporation based in Indianapolis, Indiana, with offices in 18 countries and products available in approximately 125 nations.
 Founded in 1876 by Eli Lilly, a pharmaceutical chemist and Union army veteran from the American Civil War, the company carries his name.